rizkyramadhan21/python-scripts/COURSERA/readme.md

 Please delete the file if you want to change your credentials.

 ```
-- Your credentials saved locally into a file named coursera.pass placed in the same folder of this script.
+- Your credentials are encrypted and then saved locally into a file named coursera.pass placed in the same folder of this script.

 - You will be prompted to select the course:
 ```